pandas-dev/pandas/doc/source/user_guide/10min.rst

 Concat
 ~~~~~~

+In the event of join / merge-type operations, pandas provides a variety of tools
-pandas provides various facilities for easily combining together Series and
-DataFrame objects with various kinds of set logic for the indexes
+for conveniently merging Series and DataFrame objects with various types of set
-and relational algebra functionality in the case of join / merge-type
+logic for the indexes and relational algebra capability.
-operations.

 See the :ref:`Merging section <merging>`.